jlortiz0/go-jxl-decoder/README.md

 # go-jxl-decode

-A Golang wrapper for (the decoding part of) libjxl.
-Made in 3 hours as an experiment.
+A Golang wrapper for libjxl.

 ## Building